-The course teaches the basic techniques of writing and formats widely employed in professional media.
+COM 231 Media Writing Three credit hours The course teaches the basic techniques of writing and formats widely employed in professional media.
 Students will study grammar, mechanics, and Associated Press style required for news writing.
-Required of all majors, preferably in freshman and sophomore years.
+Required of all majors, preferably in freshman and sophomore years

-COM 232 Mass Communication Theory
+COM 232 Communication Theory

-Students will study historical and contemporary theories with emphasis on communication research and practical applications of journalism and public relations.
-This course prepares students to advance into the junior and senior seminar courses.
+COM 232 Mass Communication Theory Three credit hours Analysis of historical and contemporary theories with emphasis on Communication Research.
+This course will prepare students to advance into the Junior and Senior seminar courses.
 Required for all Communication Arts majors.
-Prerequisite: COM 230.
+Prerequisites: COM 230